You Be The Judge! Amanda Holden’s Genitals Show Proves To Be A Hit

 Take your dog to work day

 During these auditions, Amanda’s colleagues on Britain’s Got Talent had brought their pets along with them.
-Amanda brought along puppy that is named Buddy while the show’s lead judge, Simon Cowell, brought with him Squiddly and Diddly, his two Yorkshire Terriers.
+Amanda brought along a puppy named Buddy while the show’s lead judge, Simon Cowell, brought with him Squiddly and Diddly, his two Yorkshire Terriers.
 David Williams also brought along his as did Dec and Ant, the hosts of the show.
 Only Alesha Dixon didn’t bring along a dog.

 In yet another appearance during a previous audition held in Blackpool, Amanda caused quite a stir when she wore a white jumpsuit that was clinging tightly to her body.
-Because she was not wearing a bra, it turned out to be a wardrobe blunder when her nipples begun showing through the fabric.
+Because she was not wearing a bra, it turned out to be a wardrobe blunder when her nipples began showing through the fabric.
 The actress, however, was not put down by that.
 But judging from her sense of assuredness, she clearly knew what she was doing.

 Only white food for Mandy today #handsoff @bgt ????????????????